XukunXiang/ComputationalPhysicsMSU/Notes/README.md

 Basicallly just go through the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/) and you should be ready to go.

-I would suggest using the Linux version so that we can make our workflow more efficient.

 ###Set up Git and GitHub
 1. Seting up an account on GitHub
 1. Set up Git with the exact same information(username and email)